CAAPIM/Xamarin-MAS-Foundation/Guides/iOS/IOS_GUIDES.md

 #### MASRequest methods

-Contains the HTTP methods to call an endpoint.
+MASRequest also provides static methods to construct the request directly with MASRequestBuilder in the parameter of the block.

 ##### Get method

+This method makes HTTP GET calls to an endpoint.

+Parameters are encoded into the endpoint URL as query parameters.

 ```c#